-Under the terms of the Company's prospectus, and subject to exercise of the option to redeem on the part of the issuer of the Company's debt investment (confirmation of which was received from the debt issuer on 24 November 2022), the life of the Company is due to terminate on 28 December 2022.
-At an Extraordinary General Meeting of the Company held on 19 August 2022, shareholders approved a special resolution to extend the life of the Company for a further period from the Company's current termination date, and to authorise the Directors to seek to raise additional capital through a secondary fund raising.
-Should insufficient capital be raised for the proposed new investment term, the Company will terminate on 28 December 2022 and its shares be redeemed.
-However, as at the date of signing of these financial statements, approximately 80% of existing shareholders had confirmed their wish to roll their shareholdings over into a new investment term, and the aggregate minimum subscription amount, as defined in the Company's prospectus, has been comfortably exceeded.
-Sufficient capital has therefore been raised and as a result, in the view of the Directors, the likelihood of the Company continuing in existence beyond 28 December 2022 is extremely strong.
+Under the terms of the Company's prospectus, following a successful fund raising in November 2018, the life of the Company was extended for a period of between 5 and 10 years from 26 November 2018, subject to exercise by the issuer of the Company's debt instrument of its call option over the debt.
+In the opinion of the Board, it is highly likely that the call option will be exercised on the first call date of 4 December 2023.
+At an Extraordinary General Meeting of the Company to be held during 2023, shareholders will be asked to approve a special resolution to extend the life of the Company for a further period from the Company's current expected termination date of 4 December 2023, and to authorise the Directors to seek to raise additional capital through a secondary fund raising.
+Should shareholders not approve the special resolution, or if insufficient capital can be raised for the proposed new investment term, the Company will terminate between 4 December 2023 and 4 December 2028, subject to exercise of the debt issuer's call option, and its shares be redeemed.
+However, in the view of the Directors, the likelihood of shareholders approving the special resolution, and of sufficient capital subsequently being raised, and therefore the Company continuing in existence beyond 4 December 2023, is extremely strong.